bloomberg/datalake-query-db-consumer/README.md

 Similarly, for tests run `docker-compose run tests`.

 ## Building

-WARNING: This follows sqlalchemy's approach of not packaging DbAPIs, instead letting the user install the appropiate ones for their use case.
+:warning: WARNING: This follows sqlalchemy's approach of not packaging DbAPIs, instead letting the user install the appropiate ones for their use case.
 This is specified in Dockerfile by the `SQLALCHEMY_DEPENDENCIES` argument.

-To build this service use `docker build --build-arg SQLALCHEMY_DEPENDENCIES=psycopg2-binary -f Dockerfile -t bloomberg/datalakequerydbconsumer:latest-postgresql .`
+To build, run `docker build --build-arg SQLALCHEMY_DEPENDENCIES=psycopg2-binary -f Dockerfile -t bloomberg/datalakequerydbconsumer:latest-postgresql .`

 OR